The Big Killing (Wednesday Theatre)

 "The Big Killing" is a 1965 Australian television film which aired on ABC.
 A murder drama aired in a 70-minute time-slot, it was produced in ABC's Sydney studios.
 Producer was James Upshaw, whose previous works had included variety series The Lorrae Desmond Show.

-It aired as part of Wednesday Theatre.
+It aired as part of Wednesday Theatre on 21 April 1965 in Sydney and Melbourne, and on 28 April 1965 in Brisbane.
 Australian TV drama was relatively rare at the time.

 A search of their website shows that the National Archives of Australia hold a copy of this program, with running time listing as 1:14:31.

 Plot

 Peter Ashbury is a young man who lives on Palm Beach, Sydney, with an expensive wife Mary and house he cannot afford.
 Their neighbours and close friends are Liz and Charles Barcher.
 He makes a £25,000 bet to murder Liz, the wife of the wealthy Charles.
 When the wife dies, blame attaches to Peter and then to his wife Mary.